pel-, -pell, -pellent, -peal

 1. To remove the skin from a deal animal: In the decumentary film, the hunter pelted the rabbit he had killed.

-2. To bombard or assail someone with some kind of weapon or projectile: After the lecture, members of the audience pelted the speaker with many questions.
+2. To bombard or assail someone with some kind of words or weapon or projectile: After the lecture, members of the audience pelted the speaker with many questions.

 3. To throw or cast something again and again: The children pelted each other with snowballs after school was over.